walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-testing.md

 `id.walt.wallet.recovery-tests`.
 The iOS builder embeds Keychain entitlements and the SQLCipher runtime in a simulator-only UIKit app.
 Tests run off the main thread while UIKit services the application lifecycle.
-Each launch writes its own log and exit marker; a process ID or incomplete test output cannot count as completion.
+Each launch writes its own log and test-result marker; a process ID or incomplete test output cannot count as completion.
+The host stays alive until the runner collects its result and stops it, avoiding an exit during launch acknowledgment.
+Launch and test execution share a 180-second deadline; setup and cleanup commands have separate 30-second limits.
+A timeout fails the phase without retrying it, and preserves available command output and the host log.
 The runner uses Android SDK tools or Xcode’s `xcrun simctl` for installation and launch.
 These are test hosts, not distributable demo apps.